Github-Workflow-Test-Org/TypeScript/README.md

 ![](https://www.sitepen.com/images/headerLogo.png)

 SitePen has a 10-year history in open source.
-Our first release was the Dojo Toolkit, and we continue to foster the open-source community through the Dojo Foundation, which oversees such projects as grunt and lodash.
+Our first release was the Dojo Toolkit, and we continue to foster the s open-source community through the Dojo Foundation, which oversees such projects as grunt and lodash.
 We are a contributing member to, and creator of, Intern, Mayhem, dgrid, dstore, among others.
 We consult as expert advisors to international companies and startups, and train their developers.